Teaching young singers:

 What do you do with a non-musician who can't even read their own language yet, much less music notes?
 Here is some QUICK ADVICE!

 This little girl is having a GOOD TIME.
 But does she really want to buckle down and learn?
 That is your quandary as a voice teacher.

 Here is what one teacher recently asked me:

-Yes, what do you do with a non-musician who can't even read English, much less music?
+Yes, what do you do with a non-musician who can't even read their own language yet, much less music?